MarcNeveu/IcyDwarf/IcyDwarf_manual.md

 `| Fraction of rock in fines                     | 0        |`

 This decimal value (`X_fines` in the code), between 0 and 1, allows some of the rock to stay suspended within the ice rather than settle into a core.
 When it is 0, ice and rock separate instantaneously in all grid zones whose value exceeds a certain temperature.
 This ice-rock separation (differentiation) by density generally happens from the inside out, given that separation begins in the region of first ice melt (273 K or 176 K if ice contains ammonia), generally at the center of the icy world.
-Once the body is differentiated out to half its radius, ice-rock separation is assumed to also be able to proceed by Rayleigh-Taylor instabilities, assumed to develop at 140 K (Rubin et al. 2013).
+Once the body is differentiated out to half its radius, ice-rock separation is assumed to also be able to proceed by Rayleigh-Taylor instabilities, assumed to develop at 140 K ([Rubin et al. 2014](https://doi.org/10.1016/j.icarus.2014.03.047)).
 If `X_fines` is nonzero, this fraction of the rock remains suspended in a muddy ice.

 `| Core ice/liquid water volume fraction         | 0        |`

 This decimal value between 0 and 1 is the fraction of water retained in a porous core.
 A value around 0.25 can account for the low-density core of Enceladus, depending on the density of the rocky matrix.
-When nonzero, this helps hydrothermal circulation develop in the core, cooling it convectively, with an effective thermal conductivity up to 100 W m<sup>^-1</sup> K<sup>^-1</sup>.
+When nonzero, this helps hydrothermal circulation develop in the core, cooling it convectively, with an effective thermal conductivity up to 100 W m<sup>-1</sup> K<sup>-1</sup>.

 `| Start differentiated?                         | 0        |`